Hire DevOps Engineers

 What CI/CD tools are standard in 2026?

-The dominant CI/CD ecosystem in 2026: GitHub Actions (most widely used for public and private repositories), GitLab CI/CD (strong in self-hosted and enterprise), Jenkins (legacy but still common in large enterprises — often a maintenance burden), CircleCI, and Argo CD (for GitOps-style Kubernetes deployment).
+The dominant CI/CD ecosystem in 2026: GitHub Actions (most widely used for public and private repositories), GitLab CI/CD (strong in self-hosted and enterprise), Jenkins (legacy but still common in large enterprises, often a maintenance burden), CircleCI, and Argo CD (for GitOps-style Kubernetes deployment).
 Modern DevOps engineers should know at minimum GitHub Actions or GitLab CI deeply.
 Pipeline best practices: parallel jobs, matrix builds, artifact caching, environment-specific deployment stages, approval gates for production, and rollback procedures.
-CI/CD experience is one of the highest-signal capabilities to assess — it demonstrates real understanding of delivery automation.
+CI/CD experience is one of the highest-signal capabilities to assess, it demonstrates real understanding of delivery automation.

 What infrastructure as code tools should DevOps engineers know?

-Terraform remains the dominant IaC tool in 2026 for multi-cloud infrastructure provisioning — the HCL syntax, state management, modules, workspaces, and provider ecosystem are standard knowledge requirements.
+Terraform remains the dominant IaC tool in 2026 for multi-cloud infrastructure provisioning, the HCL syntax, state management, modules, workspaces, and provider ecosystem are standard knowledge requirements.
 OpenTofu (open-source Terraform fork) is gaining adoption following HashiCorp's BSL license change.
 AWS-native: CloudFormation and AWS CDK (Cloud Development Kit, infrastructure defined in TypeScript/Python/Java).
 Azure: Bicep and ARM templates.
 Pulumi for teams preferring familiar languages (TypeScript, Python) over HCL.
 For Kubernetes configuration specifically: Helm charts, Kustomize, and Argo CD application manifests.
 Senior DevOps candidates should be productive in at least Terraform and one cloud-native IaC tool.

 What observability skills should DevOps engineers have?

-Modern DevOps requires observability expertise across three pillars: metrics (Prometheus + Grafana for visualization, cloud-native monitoring services like CloudWatch, Azure Monitor, or Cloud Monitoring), logs (ELK stack — Elasticsearch, Logstash, Kibana — or Loki + Grafana for log aggregation), and traces (OpenTelemetry for distributed tracing, Jaeger or Tempo for trace storage and visualization).
+Modern DevOps requires observability expertise across three pillars: metrics (Prometheus + Grafana for visualization, cloud-native monitoring services like CloudWatch, Azure Monitor, or Cloud Monitoring), logs (ELK stack, Elasticsearch, Logstash, Kibana, or Loki + Grafana for log aggregation), and traces (OpenTelemetry for distributed tracing, Jaeger or Tempo for trace storage and visualization).
 Production-level DevOps also includes: alerting strategy (PagerDuty, OpsGenie integration), SLO/SLI definition and monitoring, on-call runbook creation, and incident post-mortem processes.
 Candidates without hands-on observability experience will struggle with production reliability ownership.

 How long does it take to hire a DevOps engineer?

-Hire Pre-Vetted DevOps Engineers
+Ready to Hire Pre-Vetted DevOps Engineers?

-Also hiring: AWS engineers · Kubernetes engineers · Terraform engineers · Azure engineers · Cloud architects
+Also hiring: AWS engineers · Kubernetes engineers · Terraform engineers · Azure engineers · Cloud architects · SRE engineers · Platform engineers

 Send us a message